 Without this clause in place, landlords will need to cover all costs by themselves, making it difficult for them to know how much they will need to pay on a year to year basis.
 Depending on the variable costs, the lack of gross up divisions can also reduce income to a large degree.

 If you need help adding a gross up clause to a commercial lease or other type of contract, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.